-With the wall of the pepper exposed the brine solution will be able to soak into the pepper faster than if it was whole.
-Although if you plan on fermenting for months there may not be much difference in time.
+With the wall of the pepper exposed in a mash the brine solution will be able to soak into the pepper faster than if it was whole.
+Although if you plan on fermenting for months (or years) there may not be much difference in time.
 Many popular brands of hot sauce such as Tabasco® and Sriracha ferment a mash.

-Hot peppers that are fermented will lose their heat due to the breakdown and mashed peppers will undergo this breakdown quicker, due to more of the peppers walls being exposed.
+Hot peppers that are fermented will lose their heat due to their breakdown and mashed peppers will undergo this breakdown quicker, due to more of the peppers walls being exposed.
 The effects that fermentation has on heat loss will only be noticeable over longer periods.

 Placing the peppers in the fermentation jar will be simpler and easier than chopping them or cutting them up.
 If you plan on making hot sauce regularly or producing it for sale, this could save lots of time and effort, especially if you are making large amounts continuously.

-The differences in the final flavor of your product between whole and chopped fermented peppers may be minimal or non at all.
+The differences in the final flavor of your product between whole and chopped fermented peppers may be minimal or not at all.

 How long can I ferment peppers for?

 The fermentation process begins immediately and can have an aged flavor in about a week.
 This does not mean that they have reached their peak.
 As mentioned above Tabasco® ages their cayenne peppers in mash form for three years before it becomes a sauce.